wangziqi2013/wangziqi2013.github.io/_posts/2018-05-18-Agile-Paging-Exceeding-the-Best-of-Nested-and-Shadow-Paging.markdown

 NPT mode once during a translation, if an NPT entry is to be converted back to use shadow page table, then all levels above the current level must also be converted to shadow pages.

+For small processes with negligible TLB misses, the translation overhead of NPT is not a big deal, and the process always starts using NPT.
+Similarly, for short-lived processes, composing the shadow page table can be a major part of the overhead.
+In this case, we use NPT as well without switching to shadow page tables.

+A few optimization can be applied to agile paging design.
+One important difference between agile paging and traditional NPT is that the hardware is now aware of the existence of the shadow page table.
+Instead of trapping into the VMM and let VMM handle the dirty bit in the shadow page table every time a guest OS's page is written into, the hardware page walker can be midified such that both the shadow page table and the guest OS's page table's dirty bits are set.

+The second optimization aims at reducing context switch overhead.
+Without special hardware support, during a context switch, the VM will trap into the VMM to find the corresponding shadow page table.
+With hardware knowing the existence of the shadow page table, we could add a small fully associative cache, which stores the mapping between the guest OS page table and the shadow page table.
+On a context switch, the hardware automatically searches the shadow page table using the new page table pointer when it is installed.
+The VM only traps into the VMM if the mapping does not exist in the cache.